-Hakuba Ski Resort, located in the in Nagano area of Japan, is a very popular ski resort for skiers and snowboarders from western countries.
+Hakuba Ski Resort, located in the Nagano area of Japan, is a very popular ski resort for skiers and snowboarders from western countries.
 You can find a variety of terrains fitting everybody’s need, ex-Winter Olympic Games competition venue, nice Japanese food, various culture and sightseeing activities here.
 This is a perfect ski resort for those skiers and snowboarders who want to experience more about Japan.

 I have personally been to Hakuba Ski Resort many times.
-So in this article, I am going to talk about everything you need to know for planning your Hakuba skiing or snowboarding trip.
+So in this article, I am going to talk about everything you need to know about planning your Hakuba skiing or snowboarding trip.
 In fact, you’ll find me talk a lot more about snowboarding because I’m a snowboard instructor.
 Anyway, I hope you find the information in this article helpful.

 Hakuba Weather & Snow Report